 For internal design projects, think of doubling usability as cutting training budgets in half and doubling the number of transactions employees perform per hour.
-For external designs, think of doubling sales, doubling the number of registered users or customer leads, or doubling whatever other desired goal motivated your design project.
+For external designs, think of doubling sales, doubling the number of registered users or customer leads, or doubling whatever other KPI (key performance indicator) motivated your design project.

 How to Improve Usability